knadh/listmonk-site/docs/docs/templating.md

 </html>
 ```

+!!! info
+    For use with plaintext campaigns, create a template with no HTML content and just the placeholder `{{ template "content" . }}`

 ### Example campaign body

 Campaign bodies can be composed using the built-in WYSIWYG editor or as raw HTML documents.
 Assuming that the subscriber has a set of [attributes defined](../querying-and-segmentation#sample-attributes), this example shows how to render those values in a campaign.